o3de/o3de-multiplayersample/Documentation/SettingsScreen.md

 The Fullscreen setting controls whether the launcher is running in a window on the desktop or in fullscreen mode.

-The fullscreen/windowed mode selection is controlled by the `r_fullscreen` cvar.
+The fullscreen/windowed mode selection is controlled by the `r_fullscreen` CVAR.
 The settings screen demonstrates how to set the cvar from a user setting.

 ## Modifying and extending the settings screen